top of page

 download.png

-WORD.PLAY - focuses on literacy through music.
-This brings children's literature as an almost cinematic concert experience to kids of all ages.
-Live dramatised narration, music (composed & improvised), projected jigsaw illustrations & imagery all combine into an experience for the senses.
+WORD.PLAY - Live dramatised narration, music (composed & improvised), projected jigsaw illustrations & imagery all combine in a complete experience for children's senses.
 First performances @ Bellingen Shire Arts Week January 11th.
 10:30 am @ Dorrigo Community Centre, 1pm & 3pm @ Bellingen Shire Library.
 A great collaboration with the New England Writers' Centre & their partner Creative NSW.
 More info: www.wordplay.net.au

 cropped-AW-Banner-NoDate-1100x183px.png